Judge in trial of 3 Washington police officers allows a breathing expert to testify over objections

 Officers Matthew Collins, 40, Christopher Burbank, 38, and Timothy Rankine, 34, are all on trial for second-degree manslaughter in the case.
 Collins and Burbank also are charged with second-degree murder.
 All three have pleaded not guilty, are free on bail and remain on paid leave by the Tacoma Police Department.

-Before the jury was brought in, Veal described the distress a person can feel if they’re not able breathe, a condition called “air hunger.”
+Veal was asked to describe the distress a person feels if they’re not able breathe, a condition called “air hunger.”

-After the jury came in, Veal described how that impacted Ellis.
-He had been involved in physical activity with the officers, had methamphetamine in his system and had been shocked with a Taser, Veal said.
+Veal described how that impacted Ellis.
+He had been involved in a physical altercation with the officers, had methamphetamine in his system and had been shocked with a Taser, Veal said.
 Those factors together would increase his oxygen demands.
 Next came the pressure.

 On Monday, a lieutenant with the Pierce County Sheriff’s Office acknowledged that his agency failed to find or collect witness cellphone videos before ending their investigation into Ellis’ death.